vmeet24/vmeet24/README.md

 Software Engineer
 --------------

-I am a Software Engineer at Philips North America.
+I am a Software Engineer.

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [meetvora1998@gmail.com](mailto:meetvora1998@gmail.com)